Get E-Book

 });

-The client closes after reading the server's pong\n and receiving the peer's FIN.
+The client closes after reading pong\n and receiving the peer's FIN.
 Then the server closes the listening socket.
 The accepted socket has already gone through its own close path.
 Server close now only needs to close the listener.

-That trace has three socket objects at different layers:
+That trace contains three socket roles -

 server listening socket